jwd2a/justindav.is/_posts/2017/2017-10-12-a-peek-inside-our-UX-process.md

 ---
+layout: post
 title: A Peek Inside our UX Process
-author: justin
-layout: post
 comments: true
-header: stock/viktor-hanacek-website-layout-wireframe-ideas-sketched-on-paper-picjumbo.jpg
 ---

 As we continue to build [CrowdSync][cs], we're constantly needing to come up